Officer sues Vermont Police Academy over head injuries

 - 'Sister Wives' family makes home in inclusive Arizona city

-Police Academy Executive Director Richard Gauthier did not immediately return a call seeking comment.
+Police Academy Executive Director Richard Gauthier did not return a call seeking comment.